cqlengine/cqlengine/docs/topics/development.rst

 Testing Locally
 =================

 Before testing, you'll need to set an environment variable to the version of Cassandra that's being tested.
-The version cooresponds to the <Major><Minor> release, so for example if you're testing against Cassandra 2.1, you'd set the following:
+The version corresponds to the <Major><Minor> release, so for example if you're testing against Cassandra 2.1, you'd set the following:

 .. code-block:: bash